chadfurman/tumblr-template-sass/README.md

  - copy the contents of build/theme.tumblr to the theme's HTML editor
  - upload and insert both theme.js and theme.css as static assets

+## Notice
+Gulp's HTML task will automatically populate your clipboard when it recompiles HTML documents (for easy paste into tumblr).
+Currently, there is no way to disable this feature.
+Please, be prepared.